zsolt888b/Swiss-cheese/README.md

 Start the client by typing in command "ng serve"

-# Register/Login in to use the program.
+# Register/Login to use the program.

 There is a seeded amin user:
   - Name: Adminuser